xericguzman/the-secret-formula/README.md

 ## Stretch goals

+### Beautify your forms

+Go wild with CSS, make your forms look good!

 ### Create Account Validation

 Add validation to your Create Account form.
 When the user submits the form, ensure that their username is at least three characters, their email contains an @ symbol, their password is at least four characters, and that their 'password' and 'confirm password' values match.
 If any of these are not true, alert an error instead of a success message.